What games are on my memory card? Take a look

 -

-October 23, 2020Inspired by Pokemon Snap, Penko Park takes on a creepier tone than the cult classic.
-Rather than coming across as a knock-off, it presents as its own take on the formula.
 You take photos of creatures in an on-rail ride through various themed parks, but here photos are graded immediately as they are taken with a simpler rating system based on proximity.
 Instead of maximizing scores for each creature, they instead have multiple expressions/poses that you'll want to get 3-star pictures of.

 There are upgrades that you obtain through leveling up - receiving xp for every type of photo taken - but the upgrades are a linear path even though you get to 'choose' the upgrade each time.
 It would be more interesting to pick the upgrade I receive each time, though it would need to allow for any upgrade path to be viable.
 Along with familiar upgrades like a flute to play music or a ball to pester creatures with, there is a grapple hand you can use to pick up artifacts, and an upgrade that allows you to enter a spirit realm upon touching spirit markers throughout the level, allowing for some new photos.